idodov/RedAlert/README.md

 ```
 8. **Restart** the **AppDaemon** addon.

 After restarting the AppDaemon addon, Home Assistant will generate two entities.
-The first entity called ***binary_sensor.oref_alert***, is the main sensor.
+The first entity called ***binary_sensor.red_alert***, is the main sensor.
 This sensor will be **on** if there is a Red Alert in Israel, and **off** otherwise.
 The sensor also includes attributes that can serve various purposes, including category, ID, title, data, description, the number of active alerts, and emojis.

 The second entity, ***input_text.last_alert_in_israel*** is primarily designed for historical alert records on the logbook screen.
 Please be aware that Home Assistant has an internal character limit of 255 characters for text entities.
 This limitation means that during significant events, like a large-scale attack involving multiple areas or cities, some data may be truncated or lost.
 Therefore, it is highly discouraged to use the text input entity as a trigger for automations or to create sub-sensors from it.